Pistol Bags

 Common sense will tell you that a battery-powered item can’t run for an indefinite amount of time.
 So when the battery output starts to weaken so will the lights output.

-But the nice part about these two flashlights is they have the exact amount of high output runtime of 75 minutes.
+But the nice part about these two flashlights is they have the same high output runtime of 75 minutes.

 Battery Type